JetBrains/lets-plot/future_changes.md

 - [BREAKING, only affects users of Lets-Plot Kotlin API] \
   The entire project has undergone package refactoring.\
-  As a result of package names changed, this Lets-Plot v4.0.0 is only partially compatible \
+  As a result of package names changed, Lets-Plot v4.0.0 is partially incompatible\
-  with the current Lets-Plot Kotlin API v4.4.1.
+  with Lets-Plot Kotlin API versions 4.4.1 and earlier.

 ### Fixed